jenssegers/imagehash/README.md

  - `Jenssegers\ImageHash\Implementation\AverageHash` - Hash based the average image color
  - `Jenssegers\ImageHash\Implementation\DifferenceHash` - Hash based on the previous pixel
+  - `Jenssegers\ImageHash\Implementation\BlockHash` - Hash based on blockhash.io
  - `Jenssegers\ImageHash\Implementation\PerceptualHash` - **Still under development**
- - `Jenssegers\ImageHash\Implementation\BlockHash` - **Still under development**

 Choose one of these implementations.
 If you don't know which one to use, try the `DifferenceHash` implementation.
+Some implementations allow some configuration, be sure to check the constructor.

 ```php
 use Jenssegers\ImageHash\ImageHash;